 Cause of energy dips

 Consuming products that are high in fast carbs (high GI), will result in a rapid spike in our blood sugar levels, which will give us an instant energy peak.
 But the energy level will also drop again at the same speed.
-These alternating highs and lows in energy will make us feel tired, exhausted, cranky, and it will make us crave more (sweet) food.
+These alternating highs and lows in energy will make us feel tired, exhausted, and cranky, and it will make us crave more (sweet) food.
 It is recommendable to keep your blood sugar levels in balance throughout the day.

 Micronutrients are the vitamins and minerals in our food.
-Unlike the macronutrients, we only need little amounts of micronutrients to maintain wellness and health.
+Unlike macronutrients, we only need little amounts of micronutrients to maintain wellness and health.
 They are crucial in the production of proteins, hormones, enzymes, and other essential processes performed by your body.

 Fresh, wholesome food